activemerchant/payment_icons/CONTRIBUTING.md

   - Embedded fonts or bitmaps will not be accepted.
 - All `id` attributes start with `pi-`.
 - All styles should be inline.
 There should be no `<style>`.
+- `base64` encoded images are not allowed.
-- There should be no `class` attributes.
+- `class` attributes are not allowed.

 ### Appearance
 - Logos appear on a solid color background.